THE LOVE GAUGE RAILWAY

 There were discoveries

-and change ones mind
+of brakes and gears and ways to change ones mind

 Signs of learning appeared